JanssenProject/jans/docs/admin/auth-server/client-management/client-authn.md

 `private_key_jwt` is private key based method where secret is not shared between client and authorization server.
 This method is further described in OpenId Connect specification, [section 9](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication).

-Janssen server implements signing and encryption mechanism following the guidelines in [section 10] of OpenId Connect specification.
-Clients sign and encrypt JWT as per its security requirements.
+Janssen server implements signing and encryption mechanism following the guidelines in [section 10](https://openid.net/specs/openid-connect-core-1_0.html#SigEnc) of OpenId Connect specification.
+Clients should sign and encrypt JWT as per their security requirements.

-### Configuration
+### Client Configuration For Using private_key_jwt

-Janssen Server clients can specify signing and encryption keys in using client configuration.
+Janssen Server clients can specify signing and encryption keys using client configuration.
 Clients can either specify JWKS as value or as reference URI.

-To specify JWKS or reference URI, when using [Janssen Text-based UI(TUI)](../../config-guide/tui.md) to configure the properties, navigate via `Auth Server` -> Get or add clients -> `encryption/signing` -> set value for `Client JWKS URI` or `Client JWKS`.
+To specify JWKS values or reference URI, using [Janssen Text-based UI(TUI)](../../config-guide/tui.md), navigate via `Auth Server` -> Get or add clients -> `encryption/signing` -> set value for `Client JWKS URI` or `Client JWKS`.